vialucis1597/baekya-protocol/README.md

 # Baekya Protocol
-A proof of contribution protocol that guarantees contributors economic live rights and democratic participatory right
+A decentralized protocol for contribution-based issuance that guarantees contributors Basic and Politic rights